 1) Natural Sound

-How to get rid of wind?
+How can you get rid of wind?

 The best approach is to keep the wind away from your microphone’s capsule.
 You can do this by pointing it away from the direction of the wind or by shielding the mic in its position.
 Thanks to the foam designs that come with your microphone or earphones, they work as a windshield.
 This is where furry designs fit great.